-Another option is to click on the blue TEST button, or to launch an Excel file.
+If the webservice does not work, you can also use the option to click on the blue TEST button, or to launch an Excel file.
 It is up to you to explore these options now.

-By completing this lab, you have prepared your environment and data, and built and deployed your own Azure ML model.
-We hope you enjoyed this introductory lab and that you will build many more machine learning solutions!
+By completing this lab, you have prepared your environment and data, and built and deployed your own Azure Machine Learning model.
+We hope you enjoyed this introductory hands-on lab and that you will build many more machine learning solutions!

-As mentioned before, this hands on lab is created to inspire you.
+As mentioned before, this Predict Employee Leave hands-on lab is created to inspire you.
 If for whatever reason you were struggling to get the model built, you can also download the complete model from the Azure AI Gallery.